Supporting Student Basic Needs

 This website contains information on resources on campus and within the Marshall community.

 This is not exhaustive of current offerings and will be updated regularly to reflect changes with services, resources, and support.
-Please contact the Dean of Students office or the Deeann Griebel Student Success Center with questions or if you have a resource to include.
+Please contact the Dean of Students or the Deeann Griebel Student Success Center with questions and/or you have a resource to include.

 Please know that you are not alone, and we will navigate these challenges together.